dyne/dyne.github.io/docs/astro-upgrade-baseline.md

 ## Compatibility inventory and ownership

+## Astro 7 Markdown processor decision

+Use `@astrojs/markdown-remark` with `processor: unified()` for the Astro 7 checkpoint.
+The site depends on `remark-gfm` tables/task lists and `rehype-raw` raw-HTML handling; those are explicit semantic contracts, not incidental byte-level output.
+Native Sätteri evaluation was not performed in this Astro 5 checkpoint: the repository's npm policy rejects project-scoped disposable installs with `EALLOWSCRIPTS`.
+That limitation is deterministic and does not alter the conservative choice: Sätteri must not be selected until an Astro 7 executor can reproduce these plugin-dependent fixtures without deprecated `remarkPlugins`/`rehypePlugins` configuration.

+The Astro 7 executor must replace the current top-level `markdown.remarkPlugins` and `markdown.rehypePlugins` settings with the supported Markdown Remark integration and `unified()` configuration in the same dependency change.
+Keep `remark-gfm`, `rehype-raw`, and the Dracula Shiki theme initially.
+The removal criterion is a future Sätteri evaluation where the semantic-DOM fixtures in `test/markdown-processor-contracts.test.mjs` pass with equivalent headings, raw HTML, links/images, code blocks, and visible text; only then may the Remark integration and its legacy plugins be removed in a dedicated reviewed change.

 | Surface | Current result | Later owner, test boundary, rollback symptom |
 | --- | --- | --- |
 | `Astro.glob` / legacy collection flags | absent | `finish-content-layer-compatibility`; inventory test; removed-API build error |